AlexanderFranse/ATM/NOTES.md

 ✅ - Write function to implement the logic

 # POMODORO 2
-- Test if the right number of nominal values will be withdrawned that equals or are below 1500.
+✅ - Test if the right number of nominal values will be withdrawned that equals or are below 1500.
 Example: 500 dollars. return 3 because it is exactly 1500
-  - Write unit test.
+  ✅ - Write unit test.
 Input: 500.
 Output: 3
+  ✅ - Write unit test.
+Input: 200.
+Output: 7
+  ✅ - Write unit test.
+Input: 100.
+Output: 15
-- Write function to implement the logic
+✅ - Write function to implement the logic

+# REFACTOR
+- Improve text description
+- Add extra validation to check that limit is not exceeded
+- Modify isNominalValuePositive method.
+It should return -1 when it is not possible to withdraw banknotes